 Here are the projects I’ve completed for the Martha Stewart Cricut campaign so far:

-Why to buy the Martha Stewart Cricut Explore Air 2
+Why to buy a Cricut Explore Air 2

 The Martha Stewart Cricut Explore Air 2 is such an amazing machine.
 It allows me to create DIY personalized party supplies that are professional quality!
 The Explore Air 2 is simple to use but it is a stunning machine.
 The Martha Stewart edition comes in a pearl white with brushed gold details, and is probably my favorite of all of the Explore models because of those gorgeous details.
 It also comes with a coordinating gold tool set and Martha Stewart projects so you can start crafting gorgeous designs right out of the box.
 In addition to the projects, this machine comes with 25 exclusive Martha Stewart images that you can combine with the 1000s of designs available in the free, easy-to-learn Cricut Design Space to create projects that are perfect for any occasion.
 The Explore Air 2 can also cut 100+ different materials from cardstock and vinyl to foil and faux leather with ease, allowing you to create ALL the DIY party supplies you can think of!

-How to Make an Easy Halloween Cake Topper with the Martha Stewart Cricut
+How to Make an Easy Halloween Cake Topper with a Cricut Machine

 Of course, if you are a fan of Martha Stewart, you know that she LOVES Halloween!
 The Halloween collection from the Martha Stewart Celebrations line at Michaels is definitely a reflection of that!
 It’s a HUGE collection with all of the Halloween party supplies you can think of in varying themes.
 I used some of the Halloween party decor and created a spooky (but modern!)
 Halloween party with tons of DIY Halloween Decorations!
 Today I’m going to share how to make this EASY DIY Halloween Cake Topper.